Auckland police shooting: Police Association calls for armed cops, Commissioner Andrew Coster provides update - NZ Herald

 More details have been revealed about today's police shooting in Glen Eden that left a gunman dead and three officers injured.

-Police Commissioner Andrew Coster said police had to deal with "very unpleasant events" today in Auckland.
+Police Commissioner Andrew Coster said police had to deal with "very unpleasant events" today in the West Auckland suburb.

 Coster said three police officers were injured and police shot a man dead after he shot at officers.

-"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in Glen Eden and one earlier today where a police officer was hit by a car.
+"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in Glen Eden and one late last night where a police officer was hit by a car.

-"Police were called to the Glen Eden address after a fire was reported and a person discharging a weapon.
+"Police were called to the Glen Eden address after a fire was reported and a person discharged a weapon.

 "The man became aggressive and residents of neighbouring properties were evacuated.